National team appearances in the FIFA World Cup

 This article lists the performances of each of the national teams which have made at least one appearance in the FIFA World Cup.

 As of the 2022 FIFA World Cup, 80 national teams have competed at the final tournaments.
-Brazil is the only team to have appeared in all 22 tournaments to date, with Germany having participated in 20, Italy in 18, Argentina in 18 and Mexico in 17.
+Brazil is the only team to have appeared in all 22 tournaments up to the 2022 edition, with Germany having participated in 20, Italy and Argentina in 18 and Mexico in 17.
 To date, eight nations have won the tournament.
 The inaugural winners in 1930 were Uruguay; the current champions are Argentina.
 The most successful nation in the competition are currently Brazil, who have won the cup on five occasions.
-Five teams have appeared in FIFA World Cup finals without winning, while eleven more have appeared in semi-finals.
+Five teams have appeared in FIFA World Cup finals without winning, while twelve more have appeared in semi-finals.